 - Tours begin with pick-up at the cruise ship port of Icy Strait Point, near Hoonah, Alaska.
 Our first stop is near a Pigeon Guillemot rookery, where we pull out the spotting scopes for close views of these striking puffin relatives.
 After a brief look at a Bald Eagle's nest conveniently located in the heart of the town of Hoonah, we venture out onto unpaved logging roads for the rest of the tour.
 Traveling through mixed forest, previously logged areas (much of the regrowth is 20-40yr. old), and ancient peat bogs offers opportunities to spot the many birds, Sitka Black-tailed Deer, and Coastal Brown Bears that roam this temperate rainforest.

 - Our next stop is a scenic tidal estuary, where we spend some time scoping for ducks, seabirds, shorebirds, and gulls.
 While scanning for birds at this peaceful location, we sometimes get lucky and spot a distant bear as well!

-Duration: 3 hrs., but often we go a bit longer if clients' schedules allow
+Duration: 3.5 hrs., but sometimes we go a bit longer if clients' schedules allow.

 Means of Transportation: 15-passenger van